What is a septoplasty?

 Is a septoplasty right for you?

-When you consult with Dr. Nima regarding a deviated septum, the first thing he will do is examine the internal structure of your nose to determine if that is, indeed, your issue.
+When you consult with Dr. Nima regarding a deviated septum, the first thing he will do is examine the internal structure of your nose to determine if that is in fact your issue.
 The exam is a painless process which takes less than a minute and simply involves looking inside your nose to assess the septum.
 For those Beverly Hills patients who do suffer from a deviated septum, during this initial meeting, Dr. Nima will carefully review your options with you and work with you to develop a plan to correct the problem, which is usually covered by insurance.

-Occasionally, patients may wish to combine a rhinoplasty procedure with a Septoplasty as long as they are already undergoing surgery.
+Occasionally, patients may wish to combine a rhinoplasty procedure with a septoplasty as long as they are already undergoing surgery.
 Dr. Nima will consult with you to determine if such combination is advisable.
-Please check out our pages on the various Rhinoplasty procedures for further information.
+Please check out our pages on the various rhinoplasty procedures for further information.

 The Septoplasty Recovery Process

-Septoplasty at Eos Rejuvenation in Beverly Hills is performed as an outpatient procedure so that patients can return home that same day.
+Septoplasty at Eos Rejuvenation is performed as an outpatient procedure so that patients can return home that same day.
 Swelling will occur for up to two weeks following but can be minimized by limiting intense forms of exercise such as running, weight lifting, and playing contact sports.
 Intense activities such as these can increase blood pressure and the risk of heavy bleeding.